clever-developer-python/Offical_PF_Code/README.md

 # Offical_PF_Code
 Paperfrenzy codebase raw full website regularly updated to reflect changes

+(CHANGES NOT ALLOWED TO BE MADE BY ANY EXTERNAL INDIVUAL OR ORGANISATION WITHOUT THE PRIOR CONSENT OF PAPERFRENZY FOUNDER NINAAD OR CO FOUNDER AARNAV VINAKOTTA)

 CBSE_DOWNLOADER.py is a bot for downloading cbse papers still under dev